kaizau/rapid-prototyping/README.md

 - Each `source/**.pug` is compiled to `public/**.html`.
 - Prefer `source/example/index.pug` over `source/example.pug`.
-- Create `source/404.pug` and Netlify will automatically use it.
 - Pages can have YAML and JSON frontmatter.
   - `title` and `description` configure SEO metadata.
 - Prefer using `<script defer ...>` in the `<head>`.